 Does it have any special features?

-How a vehicle is equipped also affects its value.
+How a car is equipped also affects its value.
 Are the seats upholstered in leather?
-Are there any fancy gadgets?
+Are there any fancy gadgets or driving aids?
 Is it equipped with Bluetooth technology?

 Are you the original owner?